tammoippen/kongcli/README.md

 At work we use(d) a kong 0.13.x, hence the CLI's were either outdated or not ready.
 As with the GUI... it was to much overhead for my case.
 Then I collected some `*.http` files for the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), but was never really satisfied with the 'UI'.

-I started this project for *my most used endpoints*, i.e. there is a lot of not-implemented endpoints - if you need them, consider the [`taw`]() command or provide a PR ;) .
+I started this project for *my most used endpoints*, i.e. there is a lot of not-implemented endpoints - if you need them, consider the [`raw`](#raw) command or provide a PR ;) .
 I plan to make it compatible with **kong >= 0.13.x** - currently, CI tests with latest docker images for 0.13, 0.14, 0.15, 1.0, 1.1, 1.2 and 1.3.

 ## installation